shirograhm/riot-items-tfm2/workshop_desc.md

 [h1] Known Issues [/h1]

-Selecting a specific item category for the AI to buy will cause it to always buy the base game item. [i][b]To get maximum use out of this mod, you'll have to trust your players![/b][/i]
+Selecting a specific item category on the Item Selection Screen forces the AI to buy the base game item in that category.
+See the [b]Custom Item Builds[/b] section below if you want to control the items your players build!

 Some item effects (on-hit damage, healing) may not show the damage numbers.
 Not sure why that is at this point.
-However, the effects should be working.
+However, the effects are working.

 Some item effects are roughly simulated to the best of my ability using the available mod-sdk.

-Some AI champions seem to prefer the wrong stats.
+Some AI champions seem to prefer the wrong stats when given deference of item selection.
 Magic Knight tends to buy AD and AS items instead of AP, for example.

 [h1] Instructions [/h1]